meltano/kms-ext/README.md

 # KMS

-KMS is A meltano utility extension for encryption and decryption of dotenv secrets using AWS KMS.
+KMS is a Meltano utility extension for encryption and decryption of dotenv secrets using AWS KMS.

 ## Installing this extension for local development